 ACT 3: Geography

 A cork board in the laundromat always stays in one place .
 In reality the only reason the owner of the laundromat put up the freakin’ cork board in the first place was because people kept taping room rentals and lost pet posters on the wall and she was getting tired of cleaning off all the sticky tape.
 People who see Facebook stuff have it on their phone, on their computer at home, in an internet cafe (they still have those) – basically everywhere they are they can get news and messages from people they do not really even know.
 They see the social media stuff everywhere.
-The message board at the laundromat hangs out in the laundromat all night in the dark with the florescent lights off waiting for the morning for the door to be unlocked and someone to poke it witha thumbtack in the morning the next day.
+The message board at the laundromat hangs out in the laundromat all night in the dark with the florescent lights off waiting for the morning for the door to be unlocked and someone to poke it with a thumbtack in the morning the next day.

 Furthermore, your laundromat bulletin board is not a two way mirror where some creepy white guy in a hoody is behind the glass spying on your every move, changing what you see on the bulletin board by gauging your mood and even where your eyes focus.
 It does not track whether you were in the laundromat last week, or how many loads you did, or whether you just came from the grocery store.
 Facebook is not a cork board.
 It is far more complicated.